patrici0/ecs-code-on-aws/README.md

 ![workshop logo](https://github.com/patrici0/ecs-code-on-aws/blob/master/images/containers-on-aws-worshop-logo.jpg)

-**This workshop is currently not working as the s3 buckets where the Cloudformation template is stored is no longer public.**
+**This workshop is currently not working as the s3 bucket where the Cloudformation template is stored is no longer public.**
 **I will be updated it at some point...
 Meanwhile, you can find the template to deploy the VPC and the Cloud9 environment under the "Resources" directory.
 The file name is "containers-workshop-with-cloud9.yaml"**

 # Welcome to the "Serverless containers and continuous delivery workshop on AWS"